Dark matter mounds from the collapse of supermassive stars: a general-relativistic analysis: Oppenheimer-Snyder Collapse

 For both classes (ii) and (iii) there is an instant $t_{\rm out}$ when the radial position of the DM particle is such that $r_{\zeta}(t_{\rm out})=r_\star(t_{\rm out})$ and $\dot{r}_\zeta(t_{\rm out})>\dot{r}_\star(t_{\rm out})$, i.e., when the particle exits the star.
 In the exterior of the star we evolve the geodesics in the Schwarzschild coordinates $(t,r)$, while in the interior we use $(\eta,R)$.
 The OS coordinates of the crossing event are $R_{\rm out}=R_\star$ and $\eta_{\rm out}=\eta(\chi_{\rm out} )$, with $\chi_{\rm out}=\cos^{-1}(2 (r_\text{out} /R_\star )-1)$.
 In the OS coordinate basis the DM particle 4-velocity is then

 Inside the star the geodesic of the radius of the particle is evolved by using the geodesic equation

 while $\eta$ is evolved in parallel by using Eq.~\eqref{uR}.
-We solve these two equations numerically up to $\eta=t=0$ in case (iii), or up to when the DM particles reaches $R=R_\star (\eta_{\rm in})$ again in case (ii).
+We solve these two equations numerically up to $\eta=t=0$ in case (iii), or up to when the DM particles reach $R=R_\star (\eta_{\rm in})$ again in case (ii).

 In case (iii) the energy before the collapse is finally found through

 while in case (ii) is obtained by

 where $u_t$ can be obtained by using the four velocity transformation